 What are they made of?

 Most solar panels available in the market are made of monocrystalline, polycrystalline, or thin film (“amorphous”) silicon.
 Photovoltaic (PV) solar panels are made with a number of components most important of which are silicon cells.
 These cells are made of silicon, like semiconductors.
 They are constructed with a positive layer and a negative layer that creates an electric field, like a battery.

 Types of Silicon Cells:

-Mono-crystalline solar panels are produced from one large silicon block and are produced in silicon wafer formats.
+Mono-crystalline solar panels are made from a large block of silicon and further compressed into silicon wafers.
 They are more efficient than polycrystalline or amorphous solar cells but is more labor-intensive and more expensive to manufacture than polycrystalline cells.

 Polycrystalline solar cells are also silicon cells they are produced by melting multiple silicon crystals together.
-Many silicon molecules are melted and then re-fused together into the panel itself.
+The panel is formed by melting and re-fusing silicon molecules.
 They are less efficient than monocrystalline cells but are less expensive.

 Amorphous silicon cells create flexible panel materials that are often used in thin film solar panels.
 They are non-crystalline and are attached to a substrate like glass, plastic or metal thus, they are lean and bendable, unlike a standard panel.
 They are very inefficient compared to mono or polycrystalline cells.

 How do they generate electricity?